microsoft/webvalidate/docs/ValidationTestFiles.md

 - verb
   - default: GET
   - valid: HTTP verbs
-- tag
+- tag (optional)
   - default: string.empty
   - tag for the request
-    - this will override the --tag value for that request
+    - this will override the --tag value for that request only
 - failOnValidationError (optional)
   - If true, any validation error will cause that test to fail
   - default: false